Elastigirl: Incredibles 2

 Helen became the protagonist of Incredibles 2.
-According to Bird, the core idea of Helen and Bob reversing roles had existed since he was promoting the first film in 2004.
+According to Bird, the core idea of Helen and Bob reversing roles had existed since 2004.
 Grindle confirmed that Bird had conceived Helen receiving her own mission 14 years before the sequel, which focuses on reminding her she "was really good at being a Super" before housework.
 Bird said that while the ending of the first film suggests the family's issues had largely been resolved, he knew there was still a part of Helen that missed being a superhero.
 Despite its apparent simplicity, Bird rewrote the scene where Helen and Bob discuss her working for DevTech several times to make sure Bob expresses some unhappiness without seeming overly childish or resentful.
 He also used the scene to establish that Helen's hesitancy is not about lacking confidence in herself, but rather prioritizing being a superhero to a lesser degree than her husband.
 Frequent Pixar director Andrew Stanton helped Bird recognize that the sequel's stakes would need to be significantly heightened to credibly motivate Helen—a devoted mother and law-abiding hero—to leave her family and violate laws she once staunchly defended, without compromising her character.
 The director acknowledged that Helen could easily be perceived as perfect or idealized, and set a personal goal to further humanize her in the sequel.

-Bird insisted that Helen's expanded role was not inspired by the #MeToo and Time's Up movement, but rather a decision that developed organically from how the writers progressed the story.
+Bird insisted that Helen's expanded role was not inspired by #MeToo or Time's Up, but rather a decision that developed organically from the writers.
 Ultimately, they strove to revive the bold, action-oriented version of Helen introduced in the first film—the part of herself she had suppressed to care for her family.
 The sequel explores how she channels that same ambition when returning to the field as a mature woman, calling back to her interview in The Incredibles where she asserts that she is not interested in settling down.
 Although he appreciated audiences finding real-world parallels, Bird argued that Helen's action heroine self-rediscovery was equally integral in The Incredibles, and she remains the same strong female character.
 Similarly, Hunter said the sequel is about character revelation and its release during the movement was coincidental rather than intentional.
 Hunter explained that unlike the first film in which Helen resumes heroism out of necessity, she confronts "her own ambition head-on".
-The actress appreciated seeing a "full-fledged" version of her character boast traits she believes women are often taught to suppress, without compromising her femininity, and described the sequel’s iteration of Helen as embodying both maturity and youthful energy.
+The actress appreciated seeing a "full-fledged" version of her character boast traits she believes women are often taught to suppress, without compromising her femininity, and described the sequel's iteration of Helen as embodying both maturity and youthful energy.
 Furthermore, Hunter said the new dynamic mirrors real families where "a woman may be the sole breadwinner".
 She believes that showing a woman leading and solving problems could only have a positive impact on audiences, and interpreted Incredibles 2 as a metaphor for working mothers.